Christian steps in today to give his thoughts on London Expat living – particularly the TV situation!

 Secondly, the box includes all the standard apps – such as Netflix, BBC iPlayer, YouTube, etc. Of course, the major UK channels (4, ITV, etc) all have their own apps as well.
 Any programming available on those apps is available through the box – meaning that you don’t have to have stream from your phone/tablet.
-If you did want to stream though – the Humax FVP-4000T uses DLNA file streaming to watch shows from your PC, phone, or tablet.
+If you did want to stream though – the Humax FVP-4000T uses DLNA file streaming to watch shows from your PC, phone, or tablet such as a huawei tablet.
 So if you did have shows or music stored on your computer, you could watch them in the comfort of your living room.
 This also means you can stream iTunes through your TV speakers.

 Having the Humax has completely streamlined the way we enjoy TV in London.
 It’s perfect for those rainy days where we want to stay in and binge on the best shows.
 It’s great to have access to both our new favorite British shows but also check-in with the classics from the U.S. too.

 Do you prefer cable to web streaming TV?
 How do you handle watching TV in the UK?
 Do you have Freeview or pay for a TV service?